 - Shame If Something Happened:Mike: (as Mrs. Dixon) I thought we were all paid up.

-Tom Servo: (as the cop) Gonna need another fifty.
+Servo: (as Trooper Hal) Gonna need another fifty.
 Real shame if something happened to this land...

 - “Bless this beautiful day...”